Intercontinental Broadcasting Corporation: AKTV, privatization bids and property issues

-Relaunch, recent developments, and threatened shutdown of operations
+Relaunch, developments, and threatened shutdown

-In late 2018, IBC began to revitalize its infrastructure and its programming after former DOT Undersecretary of Tourism Advocacy and Public Affairs Kat de Castro as president and chief executive officer of the network, replaced Manolito O. Cruz (who died on October 10 of the same year).
-By December of the same year, the network moved its studios and offices to a new building at the corner of Capitol Hills Drive and Zuzuarregui Street, Barangay Matandang Balara, Quezon City (a property beside Broadcast City) to make way for the redevelopment of the Broadcast City property into the Larossa Condominium project of Primehomes Real Estate Development Inc. IBC also upgraded its Roosevelt Avenue analog transmitter for the Mega Manila area.
+IBC began to revitalize its infrastructure and programming in late 2018 after president and chief executive officer Kat de Castro replaced Manolito O. Cruz, who died on October 10 of that year.
+By December 2018, the network moved its studios and offices to a new building adjacent to Broadcast City to make way for redevelopment of the Broadcast City property.

-On February 11, 2019, IBC announced a major revamp of its programming, the first since the ATC@IBC block in 2014.
-It includes reruns of IBC's old entertainment and cultural shows, the introduction of documentary and current affairs programs airing on sister station People's Television Network, and other entertainment and sports content from SMAC Television Productions and ATC, among others.
-IBC also created two new slogans, "Iconic.Bold.Chill" and "Kaibigan Mo!"
+IBC announced a revamp of its programming on February 11, 2019, its first since the 2014 ATC@IBC block.
+It included reruns of IBC's old entertainment and cultural shows, the introduction of documentary and current-affairs programs airing on sister station People's Television Network and entertainment and sports content from SMAC Television Productions, ATC, and others.
+The network introduced two new slogans: "Iconic.Bold.Chill" and "Kaibigan Mo!"

-In March 2020, IBC announced the suspension of broadcasting their selected regular programs, due to then-President Rodrigo Duterte implementing an enhanced community quarantine in Metro Manila and Luzon in response to the COVID-19 pandemic in the Philippines.
-The network regularly aired the PCOO-produced briefing on the COVID-19 pandemic in the Philippines called Public Briefing: #LagingHandaPH.

-In May 2020, PCOO Secretary Martin Andanar announced that the network will be used for airing educational television programs by the Department of Education's DepEd TV programming block on analog free-to-air television.
-The test broadcasts aired from August 11 to August 21, 2020, and again from September 21 to September 25, 2020.
-Official broadcasts formally started on October 5, 2020, the starting date of classes in public schools throughout the country.
-However, on June 2, 2022, DepEd TV stopped broadcasting on the network following the end of the school year.

-On December 2, 2021, the Presidential Communications Operations Office, IBC and TAP Digital Media Ventures Corporation announced a deal with the Maharlika Pilipinas Basketball League (MPBL) for IBC to air its games (2021 MPBL Invitational only, as the television coverage was transferred to One PH for the 2022-23 MPBL season).
+The network announced its suspension of broadcasting selected regular programs in March 2020 due to President Rodrigo Duterte's implementation of an enhanced community quarantine in Metro Manila and Luzon in response to the COVID-19 pandemic.
+That May, PCO Secretary Martin Andanar announced that the network would broadcast educational television programs from the Department of Education's DepEd TV programming block on analog free-to-air.
+The test broadcasts aired from August 11 to August 21 and September 21 to September 25, 2020.
+Official broadcasts began on October 5, 2020, the starting date of classes in public schools nationwide.
+On December 2, 2021, the PCO, IBC and TAP Digital Media Ventures Corporation announced a deal with the Maharlika Pilipinas Basketball League (MPBL) for IBC to air its games (the 2021 MPBL Invitational only, since television coverage moved to One PH for the 2022-23 MPBL season).